Mustaffa96/code-buddy/README.md

 - **Blue** (#1976d2), **Red** (#e53935), **Yellow** (#ffd600), **White** (#f5f7fa), and **Metallic Gray** (#b0bec5)
 - Buttons, chat bubbles, avatars, and modal all reflect this theme
+- **Buttons now feature beautiful animated hover effects with glowing highlights, smooth scaling, and a CodePen-inspired fill animation for a modern, interactive feel**
 - You can further customize the theme by editing CSS variables in `style.css`
 - Fully responsive and mobile-friendly layout for all devices

+## Privacy & Data Collection

+- Coding Buddy does **not collect your personal data**.
+All data is sandboxed and handled securely as described in the [Puter.js Security Documentation](https://docs.puter.com/security/).
+- You can access the privacy notice at any time via the 'Privacy Notice' link in the navbar, which opens a dedicated modal.